-The law specifies that a death resulting from self-administering aid-in-dying medication is not suicide.
-The underlying illness will be listed as the cause of death on the death certificate.
-In addition, the law states life insurance policies and other post-death benefits are not affected by using the Colorado End-of-Life Options Options Act.
-Therefore health and insurance coverage shall not be exempted on that basis.
+Death certificates for medical aid in dying comply with guidelines provided by the Centers for Disease Control and Prevention (CDC).
+When a terminally ill person dies using medical aid in dying, the underlying terminal disease is listed as the cause of death on the death certificate, (for example, cancer, ALS).
+In addition, the law states life insurance policies and other post-death benefits are not affected by utilizing the Colorado End-of-Life Options